rondubi/sigil/docs/sigil_guide.md

 ## Example 3: a full-adder

-Now that we have a half-adder, you can try it for yourself and combined half-adders to form a full adder.
+Now that we have a half-adder, you can try it for yourself and combine half-adders to form a full adder.
+With two adders and a union (which we get by a dust) we can make a full-adder that accepts a carry bit!
+Check out `sigil-src/full-adder.sigil`.

+## Example 4: a four-bit adder

+Now that we have full-adders, we can chain them together to actually get binary addition.
+This works for four bits but we could apply it to more if we wanted to!
+Take a look at `sigil-src/4-bit-adder.sigil`.